jmgarridod/No-Limits-CPU-s-Running-for-MPI-Processes-Fargo-Example/README.md

-# No-Limits-Threads-Running-for-MPI-Processes-Fargo-Example
+# No-Limits-CPU-Running-for-MPI-Processes-Fargo-Example

-If you have many thread (8,16 or more) and MPI limits the number you want to use.
-Calling a short .txt file you can use  unlimits threads.
+If you have many CPU (8,16 or more) and MPI limits the number you want to use.
+Calling a short .txt file you can use  unlimits CPU.

-I have 8 treads in my notebook, and I want run Fargo-ADSG using "mpirun" with 6 threads but ..
+I have 8 CPU in my notebook, and I want run Fargo-ADSG using "mpirun" with 6 CPU but ..

 Error menssage: